- 1 Introduction

 - Incidence is rising in boys

-- Usually the girl will deny any weight loss, and disagree that she is too thin.
+- Often the patient will deny any weight loss, and disagree that she is too thin.

 - Restricting calorie intake